shreyasarunesh/OpenDomainQA/README.md

 cd Open_Domain_Question_Answering_Agent-ODQA-; pip install -r requirements.txt;
 ```

-The repository looks like the bellow format.
+The folders and files in the repository looks like the bellow format.
 ```
 Open_Domain_Question_Answering_Agent-ODQA-
 ├── Retriever